-We are committed to educating our community about developmental disabilities, including autism.
+We are committed to educating our community about disabilities, including autism.
 Please contact us if you would like one of our qualified staff members to address your group or organization about how to create a more inclusive community.

 Through group training, participants focus on building skills to prepare them to volunteer and/or work in their community.
-This service is only available in Eastern Missouri.

 LINK is our Employment + Autism Services program.
-Our team prepares individuals with autism for a success in the workplace.
+Our team prepares individuals with autism for success in the workplace.

 We have programs throughout the regions we serve that offer support for families impacted by autism.
 These programs are available in the following regions:

 Please note that not all autism programs are available at each location.
 Please contact your regional office for a complete list of services offered in your region.
 For a full list of our offices, please visit our Locations page.